-As shown in the proof, the difference between the outputs of (σ_S, σ_R) and (ρ_S, ρ_R) is only when $aux_S =$ $(\mathbf{m}b, \operatorname{Val}R), aux_R = (\operatorname{Val}S, \operatorname{Val}R), and \operatorname{Val}S = \operatorname{Val}R = 1$.
-Then, only the sender uses good randomness in (σ_S, σ_R) , while only the receiver uses good randomness in (ρ_S, ρ_R) .
-Therefore, the sender prefers to following (ρ_S, ρ_R) , while the receiver prefers to following (σ_S, σ_R) .
+As shown in the proof, the difference between outputs of (σ_S, σ_R) and (ρ_S, ρ_R) is only in the case that $aux_S = (\mathbf{m}b, \mathsf{Val}R)$, $aux_R = (\mathsf{Val}S, \mathsf{Val}R)$, and $\mathsf{Val}S = \mathsf{Val}R = 1$.
+In this case, the sender uses good randomness and the receiver uses bad randomness in (σ_S, σ_R) , while the sender uses bad randomness in (ρ_S, ρ_R) , while the sender prefers to following (ρ_S, ρ_R) , while the receiver prefers to following (σ_S, σ_R) .
 It is difficult to determine which pair of strategies the players follow.
 If the protocol have started, but the sender and the receiver have not agreed on which pair of strategies they follow, the outcome can be worse for both of them.
-If the sender follows (ρ_S, ρ_R) and the receiver follows (σ_S, σ_R) when $Val_S = Val_R = 1$, in this case both players are to use bad randomness in the encryption, thus the adversary can correctly guess b with probability 1.
+If the sender follows (ρ_S, ρ_R) and the receiver follows (σ_S, σ_R) when $\mathsf{Val}S = \mathsf{Val}R = 1$, in this case both players are to use bad randomness in the encryption, thus the adversary can correctly guess b with probability 1.
 Such an outcome should be avoided for both players.

 There is a simple way of avoiding that outcome.
-In the encryption phase, if $x_R^e \neq \text{Good}$, the receiver uses the allzero string as a random string.
+In the encryption phase, if $x_R^e \neq \text{Good}$, the receiver uses the all-zero string as a random string.
 Since the sender can verify if the random string chosen by the receiver is all-zero or not, if so, the sender will use good randomness if a message is valuable.
-The all-zero string is a signal that the receiver did not use good randomness.
+The all-zero string is a signal that the receiver did not used good randomness.

-4.4 Signcryption with an Additional Assumption
+3.4 Signcryption with an Additional Assumption

-A signcryption scheme is one of cryptographic primitives that achieves both public-key encryption and signature simultaneously.
-In particular, a secret key for encryption is also used as a signing key for signature, and a public key for encryption is also used as a verification key for signature.
+A signeryption scheme is one of cryptographic primitives that achieves both public-key encryption and signature simultaneously.
+In particular, a secret key for encryption and a signing key for signature is common, and a public key for encryption and a verification key for signature is also common.

-We show that signcryption schemes with some property can achieve CPA security for lazy parties if we add an assumption for players.
+We show that signcryption schemes with some property can achieve the CPA security for lazy parties if we add an assumption for players.
 The assumption is that players do not want to reveal their secret keys.
-This is plausible since, if the secret key of some player is revealed, it is equivalent to the fact that the encrypted messages to the player are revealed and the signatures of the player are forged.
+This is plausible since, if the secret key of some player is revealed, it is equivalent to that the encrypted messages to the player are revealed and the signatures of the player are forged.